-IOM, in coordination with key stakeholders, seeks to support the strengthening of national, provincial and local governance structures which enable vulnerable communities, including displaced populations, to be better prepared, protected and have sustainable recovery and increased resilience to crises and the impact of climate change.
+IOM, in coordination with key stakeholders, seeks to support the strengthening of national, provincial and local governance structures which enable vulnerable communities, including migrants and displaced populations, to be better prepared, protected and have sustainable recovery and increased resilience to crises, climate change, and the impact of COVID-19 pandemic.

 Address the drivers and longer term impacts of crises and displacement through investments in recovery and crisis prevention